 If it was, everybody would succeed uniformly, everyone would be at the same skill level, and everyone would grow exactly the same.
 But they don’t, do they?

 The point here is that you aren’t going to make worthwhile connections being a critic.
 You aren’t going to have any more impact on the world by constantly criticizing.

 Art is Still Art

-Whether or not you like the art that someone else has created, it is still art.
-Even if you think that it’s hogwash, there’s nothing saying that it didn’t take someone significant effort to create.
+Whether you like the art that someone else has created, it is still art.
+Even if you think it’s hogwash, there’s nothing saying that it didn’t take someone significant effort to create.

 Since the content I create is in the music entrepreneurship space, I pay attention to a lot of other blogs; in specific, the comments section of those blogs.

-You have to realize that someone took time out of their day to form their thoughts and put them into writing.
+You must realize that someone took time out of their day to form their thoughts and put them into writing.
 For whatever reason, they thought it was important enough to share with the world.

 They’re doing something that you’re not doing as a critic; it’s called creating.

 I’m all for constructive criticism, but if your objective is to tear someone else (or their creations) down, you’re wasting everyone’s time.